ifwe/bruce/doc/status_monitoring.md

 When certain problems occur, which are detailed [here](https://github.com/tagged/bruce/blob/master/doc/design.md), Bruce will discard messages.
 When discards occur, they are tracked and reported through Bruce's discard reporting web interface.
-If you click on `get discard info` in Bruce's web interface shown near the top of this page (i.e. send an HTTP GET to `http://example:9090/sys/discards`), you will get a discard report that looks something like this:
+If you choose the plain option for *Get discard info* in Bruce's web interface shown near the top of this page, you will get output that looks something like this:

 ```
 pid: 5843